I Tried Non-Alcoholic Social Tonics and Ranked Them From ‘Just Juice’ to ‘Suspiciously Legal’

 Taste: 1/10 | Vibes: 10/10 | Cost: $3.99/can; $14.99/4-pack

 Sunshine Bloom Beaming Joy: Again, why do these taste SO BAD?
-It wasn’t as bad as Grounding Calm but definitely was nothing like sipping rosé like the back of the can promised.
+It wasn’t as bad as Grounding Calm, but it was definitely nothing like sipping rosé like the back of the can promised.
 Also not as knockout-inducing as Grounding Calm, but I went to bed before 9.

 Taste: 3/10 | Vibes: 6/10 | Cost: $3.99/can; $14.99/4-pack